postsharp/Metalama.Documentation/content/patterns/caching/getting-started.md

 If your project is designed for the .NET Core dependency injection framework (`Microsoft.Extensions.DependencyInjection`), follow these steps:

-1. Install the [Metalama.Patterns.Caching.Aspects](https://www.nuget.org/packages/Metalama.Patterns.Caching.Aspects/) package into your project.
+1. Add the [Metalama.Patterns.Caching.Aspects](https://www.nuget.org/packages/Metalama.Patterns.Caching.Aspects/) package into your project.
 2. In your application setup logic, while adding services to the <xref:Microsoft.Extensions.DependencyInjection.IServiceCollection>, include a call to the <xref:Metalama.Patterns.Caching.Building.CachingServiceFactory.AddCaching*> extension method.
 This action will add an instance of the <xref:Metalama.Patterns.Caching.ICachingService> interface, which is consumed by the <xref:Metalama.Patterns.Caching.Aspects.CacheAttribute?text=[Cache]> aspect.

     [!metalama-file ~/code/Metalama.Documentation.SampleCode.Caching/GettingStarted/GettingStarted.Program.cs mark="Registration"]